Nicola Legrottaglie: Milan

 On 31 January 2011, after Juventus signed central defender Andrea Barzagli, the 34-year-old Legrottaglie – who made just eight appearances in all competitions comprised during the first half of the season, under new manager Luigi Delneri – left on a free transfer for fellow league side AC Milan, signing a six-month deal.
-However, he was only able to make one league appearance for the eventual champions due to a serious head injury suffered during a 0–0 draw with SS Lazio.
+However, he was only able to make one league appearance for the eventual champions due to a serious head injury suffered during a 0–0 draw with Lazio.

 Legrottaglie was released on 30 June, following the expiration of his contract.

 Catania

-On 24 August 2011, Legrottaglie joined Calcio Catania on a two-year contract.
-He scored on his official debut, a 3–3 away draw against Novara Calcio.
+On 24 August 2011, Legrottaglie joined Catania on a two-year contract.
+He scored on his official debut, a 3–3 away draw against Novara.

 Legrottaglie revived his career overall under Vincenzo Montella.
 He finished 2011–12 with 35 official games and six goals, helping the Sicilians to a fourth successive season in which they broke their record points total in Serie A, finishing 11th.

 International career

 Legrottaglie made his debut for Italy on 20 November 2002, in a friendly match with Turkey in Pescara, and went on to appear in a further six matches in a one-year span, mostly friendlies.
 He scored his only goal in April 2003, in a 2–1 victory over Switzerland.

 Following solid performances at Juventus, Legrottaglie received his first cap in four years, appearing in a friendly against Austria while filling in for injured teammate Chiellini in an 18 August 2008 contest held in Nice.
 His former Juventus coach Lippi was in charge of the national team.

-On 2 May 2010, 33-year-old Legrottaglie was included in a 29-man provisional list for the 2010 FIFA World Cup, attending the training camp in Rome, but was subsequently dropped from the 30-player list submitted to FIFA on the 11th, with Villarreal CF's Giuseppe Rossi and AS Roma's Daniele De Rossi taking his place.
+On 2 May 2010, 33-year-old Legrottaglie was included in a 29-man provisional list for the 2010 FIFA World Cup, attending the training camp in Rome, but was subsequently dropped from the 30-player list submitted to FIFA on the 11th, with Villarreal's Giuseppe Rossi and Roma's Daniele De Rossi taking his place.
 His only major international tournament was the 2009 FIFA Confederations Cup in South Africa, with Italy exiting in the group stage.